GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Logical Mapping Viewpoint specifies the assignment of the Logical System Elements to the Physical System Elements.
+The Physical Logical Mapping Viewpoint  supports the definition of the assignment of conceptual logical system elements to physical SOI elements.

+Following the identification of physical SOI elements capable of performing the system functions of logical elements, the Physical Logical Mapping Viewpoint provides feedback to the System Architecture Definition process to consolidate or confirm the allocation, partitioning, and alignment of logical elements to physical elements that comprise the SOI.

-A  Physical To Logical Assigment Matrix featuring
+A LBS_to_PBS mapping matrix featuring
-* Logical Elements roles
+* Logical Breakdown Structure (LBS)
-* Physical Elements roles
+* Physical Breakdown Structure (FBS)
-* allocation relationships from logical elements roles to physical elements roles
+* Allocation from conceptual logical system elements to physical SOI elements

 ## SAF_SPV08b_View